harphub/oper-harp-verif/docs/Tutorial.md

 ```
 Typically the filenames for the harp rds files should not be changed as the harp shiny app assumes a set format.
 Note that while the filenames do not contain information about the `verif:domains` or `verif:doamins_UA` considered, the domain selection is included in the rds files under the `station_group` variable.

 If `post:create_png: TRUE`, then a suite of standard verification scores are plotted as png files for local visualisation.
-These local files will also include plots which are not available in harp's shiny app, such as forecast timeseries and station bias/rmse maps.
+These local files will also include plots which are not available in harp's shiny app, such as station bias/rmse maps.
 These files should appear in:
 ```
 {post:plot_output}/{verif:project_name}/{start_date}-{end_date}/long_file_names.png
 ```
 (the filenames are somewhat convoluted and should not be changed as a strict structure is assumed in the local shiny app).
 See `fn_png_name` in `fn_plot_helpers.R` for more information on the convention used.
+The image generation can take some time, particularly for station maps, as by default the images are generated sequentially.
+To speed this up, you can use the `use_parallel` option in the config file to use `use_parralel_c` cores for parallel image generation.
+You should be somewhat conservative in your choice for `use_parallel_c` (sometimes less is more!).

 If you are also generating a scorecard (`scorecards:create_scrd: TRUE`), then all the underlying scorecard data (for each domain) will be saved to:
 ```